luka-bacic/wordpress-workflow/README.md

 #### Production files
 `dist` is the directory where production-ready files are stored.
 If you are going to display an image in one of your WordPress template files, include a stylesheet or a JavaScript file - you should reference them for here.
 After gulp processes the files in the `prototype` directory, the files in `dist` are:
- - minified and vendor prefixed stylesheets, combined into 1 file
+ - minified and vendor prefixed stylesheets, combined into 1 file.
- - compiled scripts so olderbrowsers can understand it, and combined into 2 files for faster loading.
+ - transpiled scripts so older browsers can understand modern JS, and combined into 2 files for faster loading.
 It is also [browserified](http://browserify.org/) so all of the JS is in the browser.
- - compressed and optimized images
+ - compressed and optimized images.

 The subdirectories are self explanatory:
 1. `css/` - there will be one file, called `main.min.css`.
 You enqueue this stylesheet in your `functions.php` file.